meltoner/agrofelis/components/implement-2-degrees-rotating-mount/readme.md

 ### Servo Motor

-The Servo motor on its mount and with its attached gear producing a 0.3NM of torque is shown below.
+The servo motor on its mount, with its attached gear producing 0.3NM of torque, is shown below.

 ![part 5](_figures/implement-2-degrees-rotating-mount-12-part-5.png)

-The full rotating mechanism with its Horizontal Gear Disk, Motor & Gear and 4 long screws is shown below
+The complete rotating mechanism, including the horizontal gear disk, motor and gear, and four long screws, is displayed below.

 ![part 5 actual](_figures/implement-2-degrees-rotating-mount-13-part-5-actal.jpg)

 ### Supporting Plastic Arcs

-The Plastic Arcs incorporate holes that fit exactly the 4 long screws.
-The Arcs support the weight of the over-structure where as the screws primarily support the horizontal forces produced by the rotation.
-The whole assembly is quite sturdy.
+The plastic arcs incorporate holes that precisely fit the four long screws.
+These arcs provide support for the over-structure, whereas the screws primarily support the horizontal forces generated by the rotation.
+The entire assembly is quite sturdy.

 ![part 4](_figures/implement-2-degrees-rotating-mount-14-part-4.png)

-The assembly including the Plastic Arcs is shown below
+The assembly, including the plastic arcs, is depicted below.

 ![assembled](_figures/implement-2-degrees-rotating-mount-15-assempled.jpg)

-The source code design plans implementing the side walls, are persisted in the following path.
+The source code design plans for implementing the side walls are persisted in the following path.

 - [Supporting side walls](assets/RotationTableWalls/3d-print/walls.stl)

-### Mid base
+### Mid Base

-A schematic with the dimensions and photos of a plasma cut and welded fabricated mid base is shown down below.
+A schematic with dimensions and photos of a plasma-cut and welded fabricated mid base is shown below.

 ![part 7](_figures/implement-2-degrees-rotating-mount-19-part-7.png)
 ![part 7-plasma-cut](_figures/implement-2-degrees-rotating-mount-20-part-7-plasma-cut.jpg)
 ![part 7-actual](_figures/implement-2-degrees-rotating-mount-21-part-7-actual.jpg)

-### Top base
+### Top Base

-The details of the metal sheet of the top base is shown below.
+Details of the metal sheet used for the top base are shown below.

 ![part 10](_figures/implement-2-degrees-rotating-mount-22-part-10.png)
 ![part 10-actual](_figures/implement-2-degrees-rotating-mount-23-part-10-actual.jpg)

-### End module
+### End Module

-The full assembly of the Rotating Implement Mount (RIM) before the paint job can be seen in the following photos
+The complete assembly of the Rotating Implement Mount (RIM), before being painted, can be seen in the following photographs.

 ![fabricated a](_figures/implement-2-degrees-rotating-mount-24-fabricated-a.jpg)